Frequently Asked Questions About Coverdell Education Savings Accounts

 What is the level of Coverdell ESA assets held in mutual funds?

-Coverdell ESA assets invested in mutual funds totaled $7 billion at the end of September 2014.
+According to the most recent data available, Coverdell ESA assets invested in mutual funds totaled $7 billion at year-end 2019.

 What is the tax treatment of Coverdell ESA contributions and earnings?

 Coverdell ESA contributions are not tax deductible, but, like a Roth IRA, amounts deposited in the accounts grow tax-free until withdrawn.
 Withdrawals from Coverdell ESAs generally are tax-free to the extent that the amount of the withdrawal is not more than the beneficiary’s qualified education expenses.

 Is there a limit to Coverdell ESA contributions?

 Yes.
 The annual contribution limit for 2020 is $2,000 per beneficiary.

 Who can contribute to a Coverdell ESA?

 Parents, grandparents, other relatives, friends, and the child for whom the account is being established can contribute to a Coverdell ESA.
 Since 2002, organizations, such as corporations and trusts, have also been permitted to invest in a Coverdell ESA.
 Contributions can be made by individuals with modified adjusted gross income of less than $110,000.
 For a couple filing a joint return, that amount is $220,000.

 Coverdell ESA withdrawals can be used to pay for qualified education expenses at elementary and secondary schools (K-12), including public, private, or religious schools, as well as any college, university, vocational school, or other postsecondary educational institution eligible to participate in a student aid program administered by the Department of Education.
 This includes virtually all accredited, public, nonprofit, and private postsecondary institutions.